sebousan/lenoailles/content/la-carte/_index.en.md

     heading:
       title: Classics
     rows:
-      - title: Chicken breast with Pastas and Vermouth sauce
+      - title: Chicken breast with Pastas and Mustard Cream
         text: 20,50 €
       - title: Beef Tartare, seasoned or not, with Homemade Froes (FR)
         text: 21,00 €